 “Sometimes you have to accept the fact that certain things will never go back to how they used to be.”

-Three years ago, on June 3rd…as I mourned the passing of my Uncle Bruce, my father’s younger and only brother…the realization hit me that both had passed prior to sixty and within 30 days of each other, albeit not the same year but still this had an impact on me.
+Three years ago, on June 3rd…as I mourned the passing of my Uncle Bruce, my father’s younger and only brother…the realization hit me that both had passed prior to sixty and while not in the same year, this still had an impact on me.

-The realization also came to me that in a relatively short time frame much of my precious Dutton family had been cut down.
-Now there weren’t many of us remaining from this immediate side of the family, and of the few who were, it was only Dutton women.
+The realization also came to me that in a relatively short time frame much of my precious Dutton family tree had been cut down.

 This resonated with me deeply, as it felt swift and was a blow to my spirit.
 My mind didn’t feel prepared to embrace this new normal.

-Generally life presents changes as a slow evolution that you barely recognize and so it is quite manageable.
+Generally life presents changes as a slow evolution that you barely recognize and so it seems quite manageable.
 The subtleties of life are so minute, you barely recognize them at all until one day you have a moment of clarity and realize change has occurred.
-Only you are okay with it, because it slowly became incorporated into your world and you were able to digest it, little by little.
+Only you are okay with it, because it slowly became incorporated into your world and you were able to digest it, little by little, bite by bite.

-Only…as this occurred, in the back of my heart, a little glimmer of hope shined through and said, “it may never be the same again…but maybe different can be as good and in time, while still very different, that good can become your new great.”
+In the far recesses of my heart, a little glimmer of hope shined through and said, “it may never be the same again…but maybe different can be as good and in time, while still different, that good can become your new great.”

 I hope as life changes and you find yourself in a place where you realize certain things will never go back to how they used to be, you too will be able to move forward with hope and acceptance in your heart for your very own beautiful and exciting unknown!